shadabshaukat/voting/README.md

 -- Assign ownership of the database to the new user ALTER DATABASE voting OWNER TO voting_user;

+-- Alternately
+GRANT ALL PRIVILEGES ON DATABASE voting TO voting_user;
 SQL

 # If you encounter the error: